 The huge impact that culture has on how we think and act means that it’s very important to understand other cultures if we want to do business in culturally diverse settings.
-In the remainder of this chapter, I want to touch on some of the key topics and themes that you should be aware of as you start working overseas.
+In this blog, I want to touch on some of the key topics and themes that you should be aware of as you start working overseas.
 I’ll also make some suggestions about things that you can do to prepare for cross-cultural interactions.

 Our starting point to unpacking and understanding different cultures is that a lot of what we call culture is perspective.
 Each of us has different perspectives on the world that are shaped by the circumstances we grew up in; our education and the norms that our family and society taught us.
 Geert Hofstede, a famous Dutch sociologist calls culture “the software of the mind”.
 It’s how we’re programmed.